 My name is Georgios Boumis and I am currently working as a Risk Engineer for Arup's Risk + Resilience team in San Francisco.
 In this position, I contribute to multi-hazard risk assessments to support sustainable development and enhance the resilience of our built environment.
-My team and I investigate the impact of various natural hazards, such as floods, wildfires, landslides, etc., on residential, commercial, and industrial buildings, as well as other infrastructure like roads and rail networks, with a particular focus on how climate change influences their severity and frequency.
-Prior to joining Arup, I served as a Graduate Research Assistant at the University of Alabama (UA), conducting research on statistical modeling of coastal flood hazards, which led to the completion of my Ph.D. dissertation.
-In addition to my Ph.D., I hold a M.Sc. in Environmental Engineering from the Technical University of Denmark (DTU) and a B.Sc. in Civil Engineering from the University of Patras (UoP) in Greece.
+My team and I investigate the impact of various natural hazards on residential, commercial, and industrial buildings, as well as other infrastructure such as roads and rail networks.
+We additionally focus on how climate change influences the severity and frequency of natural hazards like floods, wildfires, landslides and heatwaves.
+Before joining Arup, I served as a Graduate Research Assistant at the University of Alabama (UA), where I conducted research on statistical modeling of coastal flood hazards, leading to the completion of my Ph.D. dissertation.
+In addition to my Ph.D. degree, I hold a M.Sc. in Environmental Engineering with a specialization in Environmental Informatics from the Technical University of Denmark (DTU), as well as a B.Sc. in Civil Engineering with an emphasis on Geotechnical & Hydraulic Engineering from the University of Patras (UoP) in Greece.
 In the past, I have also worked as an intern on real-time flood forecasting at Deltares, i.e., the Dutch national institute for applied research in the field of water and subsurface.
-When I am not working, I enjoy reading books, swimming, playing card games, and studying the Japanese language!
+When I am not working, I enjoy reading books, watching horror movies, swimming, playing card games, and studying the Japanese language...
+Please don't hesitate to contact me for any potential collaboration!

 wave run-up on a beach...